coreboot/coreboot/Documentation/tutorial/part3.md

    be registered with the coreboot unit testing infrastructure.
 ```

-Every directory under `tests/` should contain a Makefile.inc, similar to
+Every directory under `tests/` should contain a Makefile.mk, similar to
 what can be seen under the `src/`.
-Register a new test in Makefile.inc,
+Register a new test in Makefile.mk,
 by __appending__ test name to the `tests-y` variable.

 ```eval_rst